OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 #### How to Remove Variable

-Use the Supabase CLI to remove environent variables in Supabase project.
+Use the Supabase CLI to remove environmental variables in the Supabase project.

 ```bash
 ╭─iamwill@kronos ~/code/@onesignalDevelopers/onesignal-supabase-edge-function-sample ‹main●›